 Microfiber cloths are another alternative to using a Swiffer or a feather duster.
-Simple wet the cloth with warm soapy water, lightly rinse, and wring dry.
-Many of our maids choose to use this method since it picks up as much dust and debris as a Swiffer, if not more, and is much more economical and eco-friendly.
+Simply wet the cloth with warm soapy water, lightly rinse, and wring dry.
+We recommend this method of dusting, since it picks up as much dust and debris as a Swiffer, if not more, and is much more economical and eco-friendly.

 How to clean your microfiber cloths

-**Important note: DO NOT use fabric softener — the oils will clog up the fibers making them ineffective.
-Let them air dry.
+You can also toss them in the washer with your regular laundry.
+Please note that you should DO NOT use fabric softener — the oils will clog up the fibres, making them ineffective.

-As you know, a dirty mop doesn’t just spread the dirt. it leaves streaks on your floor as well.
-Keep your mop clean and your floors will look clean too.
+As you know, a dirty mop doesn’t just spread the dirt; it leaves streaks on your floor as well.
+Keep your mop clean, and your floors will look and feel clean too.

 How to clean your mop

-It’s real simple, if your mop has a removable head, throw it in the washing machine, and run it with bleach and hot water.
-If that’s not an option for you. wash the head with dish detergent and hot water.
+It’s really simple, if your mop has a removable head, throw it in the washing machine, and run it with bleach and hot water.
+If that’s not an option for you, wash the head with dish detergent and hot water.

 The important part is to make sure you squeeze out all excess water, then let it air dry.